Seborinos/NCutYX/README.md

 ## Assisted clustering of gene expression data using ANCut <a name="ancut"></a>

-This example shows how to use the ANCut function.
-ANCut clusters the columns of a data set Y into K groups with the help of an external data set X.First we define some of the simulation parameters below.
+This example shows how to use the ancut function. ancut clusters the columns of a data set Y into K groups with the help of an external data set X.First we define some of the simulation parameters below.
 ```{r}
  n=200 #Sample size
  B=5000 #Number of iterations in the simulated annealing algorithm.